servo/mozjs/mozjs-sys/mozjs/python/lldbutils/README.txt

     }
   }

-* nsTextNode, nsTextFragment
+* nsTextNode, CharacterDataBuffer

-  Text nodes have a type summary that shows the nsTextFragment in the nsTextNode, which itself has a type summary that shows the text content.
+  Text nodes have a type summary that shows the CharacterDataBuffer in the nsTextNode, which itself has a type summary that shows the text content.